zhichangli/huxblog-boilerplate/_posts/2015-09-22-js-version.markdown

 ---
 layout:     post
-title:      "Example Post"
+title:      "TAINT ANALYSIS ADDED TO FINDBUGS"
-subtitle:   "ES5, ES6, ES2016, ES.Next: What's going on with JavaScript versioning?"
+subtitle:   "there was some effort to reduce false positives, but before my contribution almost all taint sinks were reported in practice"
-date:       2015-09-22
+date:       2017-03-14
-author:     "Hux"
+author:     "Lee"
 header-img: "img/h3xstrem.png"
 tags:
-    - JAVA开发
+    - FindBugs
-    - 安全
+    - Find-Sec-Bug
-    - Unity3D
+    - Injection
-    - 前端
+    - Taint Analysis
-    - 翻译
+    - Sinks
 ---